 Controversial bill passed by Senate

-The Broadcasting Services Amendment (Online Services) Bill 1999 sailed through the Senate last week and is on its way through the House of Representatives for approval.
+The Broadcasting Services Amendment (Online Services) Bill 1999 sailed through the Senate yesterday and will now go to the House of Representatives for approval.

 Welcoming the swift passage of the legislation through the Senate, the Minister for Communications, Information Technology and the Arts, Senator Richard Alston, attempted to dispel industry concerns the Bill will slow ISP offerings and retard the growth of e-commerce in Australia.

-Despite agreeing in principle, the ALP has voted against the Bill, sparking a scathing response from Senator Alston.
+Despite agreeing in principle the Australian Labor Party has voted against the Bill sparking a scathing response by Senator Alston.